p5py/p5/docs/guides/vscode.rst

 Using VS Code as your code editor for p5py will be a great choice as of pylinter integration and a lot of autocomplete features!

 Before you start using VS Code as your code editor for p5py.
-We reccomend that you turn off some pylint settings, for that you would require a settings file.
+We recommend that you turn off some pylint settings, for that you would require a settings file.
 The setup is simple so do not panic!

 =======================
 Setup